One of the best parts of running this vagabonding blog is the opportunity to meet new and interesting people.

 I think I have a new hero.

 How I would love to sit down and listen to some of this woman’s wisdom.
-As is the case with most vagabonds, it’s hard to predict where she will be, so I had to settle with a remote interview instead.
+As is the case with most vagabonds, it’s hard to predict where she will be when, so I had to settle with a remote interview instead.

 If you are currently traveling, dreaming of vagabonding, or just want a dose of inspiration in your life to help exchange obstacles and excuses for dreams — read on!